-As demonstrated, when deriving the prediction, the coefficient β_1 becomes an exponent applied to the original variable x.
+As demonstrated, when deriving the prediction, the coefficient $\beta_1$ becomes an exponent applied to the original variable x.
 To make this example more concrete, suppose x represents amount of insurance (AOI) in thousands of dollars; we log AOI and place it into a log link model, and the resulting coefficient is 0.62.
 We can use this information to derive a relativity factor for any AOI relative to a "base" AOI by raising the AOI to a power of 0.62 and dividing that by the base AOI raised to that same power.
 If our base AOI is \$100,000, the indicated relativity for \$200,000 of AOI is $200^{0.62}/100^{0.62} = 1.54$ -in other words, a property with \$200,000 of AOI has an expected outcome 54% higher than that of a property with \$100,000 of AOI.

 Including continuous predictors in their logged form allows a log link GLM flexibility in fitting the appropriate response curve.
 Some examples of the indicated response curves for different positive values of the coefficient are shown in the left panel of Figure 1.
 If the variable holds a direct linear relationship with the response, the estimated coefficient will be near 1.0 (solid line).
 A coefficient between 0 and 1 (such as the 0.6 coefficient illustrated by the dashed line) would indicate that the mean response increases with the value of the predictor, but at a decreasing rate; this shape is often appropriate for predictors in insurance models.
 A coefficient greater than 1-such as 1.2, the dotted line-will yield a curve that increases at a mildly increasing rate.
-(Negative coefficients would yield response curves that are the "flipped" images of those illustrated here; a coefficient of -1.0 would indicate a direct inverse relationship, -0.6 would indicate a function that decreases at a decreasing rate, and the curve for -1.2 would be decreasing at an increasing rate.)
+(Negative coefficients would yield response curves that decrease at a decreasing rate.)